-All penalties in this section presume that the error was committed unintentionally.
-If the judge believes that the error was intentional, the appropriate Cheating infraction should be used instead.
+Most Game Play Error infractions are assumed to have been committed unintentionally.
+If the judge believes that the error was intentional, her or she should first examine the Cheating infractions to see if one should be used instead.
 Some infractions (such as Drawing Extra Cards) have their own separate penalties defined specific to their game types.
 All remaining Game Play Errors fall into one of the following five categories:

 - 1. If the error is a simple clerical error, it is Game Play Error Incorrect Representation. - 2.
-If the game state is presently illegal, it is Game Play Error Illegal Game State. - 3.
+If the game state is presently illegal, including any errors that are ongoing, it is Game Play Error Illegal Game State. - 3.
 If the error occurred as the result of a player forgetting a game trigger, it is Game Play Error Missed Trigger. - 4.
 If the error involves a failure to reveal information it is Game Play Error Failure to Reveal - 5.
 All other errors are defined as Game Play Error Game Rule Violation.

 Both players are expected to maintain the game rules, and to share some responsibility for any errors that may occur involving public information.
 As a result, no attempt should be made to determine or correct any advantage gained in assessing the penalty and associated procedures for fixing the offense.
-Additionally, a sixth type of Game Play Error - Failure to Maintain Game State - should be issued to the opponent where specified by the other five infractions.
-In multiplayer games, all participants in the match other than the offending player should receive this penalty if issued.
+Additionally, a sixth type of Game Play Error - Failure to Maintain Game State - is issued to the opponent where specified by the other five infractions.
+In multiplayer games, all participants in the match other than the offending player should receive this penalty if they meet the criteria.